deepak-infraeng/Complete-Medical-Chatbot-with-LLMs-LangChain-Pinecone-Flask-AWS-/README.md

  Build an end-to-end Medical Chatbot using Generative AI.
-We’ll walk through every component—from integrating Large Language Models (LLMs) to using LangChain, Pinecone for vector search, and deploying it with Flask!
+We’ll walk through every component—from integrating Large Language Models (LLMs) to using LangChain, Pinecone for vector search, and deploying it with Flask & AWS